hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 Changing a zone's salt value requires the construction of a complete new NSEC3 chain.
-This is true both when resigning the entire zone at once, or when incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.
+This is true both when resigning the entire zone at once, and when incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.
 As a result, re-salting is a very complex operation, with significant CPU time, memory, and bandwidth consumption.
 This makes